junkdog/sift/README.md

 ```
 ## Instrumenter pipelines

+The system model describes the structure and relationships of entities within a system.
+An entity is a unique object within the system, identified by a class, method, field, or
+parameter.
+Each entity is mapped to a type, which represents a notable part of the system,
+such as a REST controller or an inbound message.

-Instrumenter Pipelines provide knowledge about a technology stack and/or
+Instrumenter Pipelines provide knowledge about a technology stack and/or project-specific
-project-specific constructs.
-The pipeline produces the system model from
-the input classes.

-Pipelines are written in a declarative DSL, which provides high-level
+constructs.
+These pipelines are written in a declarative DSL and are used to produce the
+system model from input classes.
+The DSL provides high-level abstractions for identifying
-abstractions for identifying and interrelating entities from class structure or usage.
+and interrelating entities from class structure or usage.

+The code below shows a simple Instrumenter Pipeline that identifies REST controllers and
+HTTP endpoints within a system and associates the two entities.

 ```kotlin
 val controller = Entity.Type("controller")